artefactual/archivematica-docs/admin-manual/installation/installation.rst

 New installations
 =================

-When intalling Archivematica for the first time, there are a few choices to make before starting:
+When installing Archivematica for the first time, there are a few choices to make before starting:

 * Installation method: manual or Ansible?
 * Installation source: OS packages or GitHub?
-* Operating system: Ubuntu or CentOS/Redhat?
+* Operating system: Ubuntu or CentOS/Red Hat?

 Instructions are provided for the following choices:

 * :ref:`Manual Install of OS Packages on Ubuntu <install-pkg-ubuntu>`
-* :ref:`Manual Install of OS Packages on CentOS/Redhat <install-pkg-centos>`
+* :ref:`Manual Install of OS Packages on CentOS/Red Hat <install-pkg-centos>`
 * :ref:`Automated Install from Github on Ubuntu <ansible-git-ubuntu>`

 Other combinations work, but are not covered in this documentation.
 Please